Dosunmu’s return powers No. 4 Illinois over No. 7 Ohio State

 SEE YOU AROUND

-Walker and Young were recognized on Ohio State’s senior day.
+CJ Walker and Young were recognized on Ohio State’s senior day.
 Walker has already said he wants to move to pro basketball, but Young hasn’t said yet whether he’ll take advantage of the extra year of eligibility awarded by the NCAA to all players because of COVID-19.
 Young has played four years but has battled injuries for the last three.
 Walker is finishing his second season after transferring from Florida State.
 Both have graduated.

 UP NEXT